Weather-Predictor-ML/Weather-Predictor/README.md

     * Printed the raw table data without processing
     * Got the raw Data
     * Processed the Data got the CSV file
+    * learned how we can use this data
+    * train a model

  ## What's Next

- 1. learning how we can use this data
- 2. modules we would need to work with the data
- 3. train a model
+   Making A GUI and adding Application to the model created